Expanded Eligibility For Free TAFE

 Does it cover all my fees?

 If you are eligible, Free TAFE for Priority Courses pays the tuition fees for your whole course.
 TAFEs may charge you other fees, such as student services fees or materials fees that you will have to cover yourself.

 Can I do a course that's not on the Free TAFE for Priority Courses list?

-There are many courses at TAFE and registered training organisations that are Victorian Government subsidised.
+There are many courses that are Victorian Government subsidised.

 What's the difference between government-subsidised training and Free TAFE for Priority Courses?